Lost and Found

 New Mexico, USA

 Twenty-five years ago, I went traveling with my first boyfriend, “John”, traveling light.
 His parents were kind enough to store some papers and photos for me, and off we went.
-Several years later we returned to Los Angeles, separately.
+Several years later, we returned to Los Angeles separately.
 We kept in touch, but our relationship was over.

-Lost and FoundThen I got a call.
+Then I got a call.
 I’d just moved, suffered some losses, and here was John on the phone.
 He was having problems too, and would like to be rescued.
 It was bad timing; I was having enough trouble just trying to rescue myself.

-Sorry, I can’t help, I said.
+“Sorry, I can’t help,” I said.
 That was the last time we ever spoke.

 Hector had been hired by the landlady to clean out the last house John had lived in.
 He’d been looking for me for a long time, tracking me down from notes and numbers.
-Among the mess inside the house, this man had found my papers and photos.
-When he found the photos, he thought; “Surely these are important?
+Amidst the mess inside the house, this man had found my papers and photos.
+When he found the photos, he thought, “Surely these are important?
 Surely whoever owned these didn’t want them thrown away.”

 He wished to send me back my irreplaceable family photographs, some going back for many decades.
-He wouldn’t let me pay him back for anything.
+He wouldn’t let me pay him for anything.
 I got the photos back in the mail the next week.

 The week after that, I was bicycling down the street and saw a manila envelope lying in the middle of it.
 “Photos Enclosed!” it was marked.
 “Do Not Bend!”
-It was even already stamped.
+It was already stamped.
 I was only too happy to get this package back on its way.

-If there’s a phone number I call it.
+If there’s a phone number, I call it.
 If there’s a local address, I go there.
-Otherwise I mail these stray things to the address on them and hope for the best.
+Otherwise, I mail these stray things to the address on them and hope for the best.

-merrily gave me five bucks and a bag full of sugar cookies.
-I delivered one ID to a head-shaking bartender, dropped down the street from the bar.
+I get some gruff acknowledgments and some suspicious looks.
+One lady picked up her checkbook around Christmas and merrily gave me five bucks and a bag full of sugar cookies.
+I delivered one ID that had been dropped down the street from a bar to a head-shaking bartender.

 Originally published as HeroicStories #828 on June 2, 2011